bbmokhtari/django-translations/docs/guide/context.rst

    Deutschland
    Köln

-To read the translations of a list of instances:
+To :meth:`read <translations.context.Context.read>` the translations of the defined margin for a list of instances:

 .. testcode:: guide_read